Happiest Season: Release

 Happiest Season was released digitally in the United States on November 25, 2020, by Hulu.
 It was previously scheduled for a theatrical release on November 20, 2020, and later rescheduled to November 25, before it was purchased by Hulu due to the COVID-19 pandemic.

 Samba TV estimated that 416,680 U.S. households watched the film in its opening weekend, the best debut in Hulu's history.

 The film was still distributed internationally by Sony Pictures Releasing International, under its TriStar Pictures label, while Entertainment One Films handled distribution in the United Kingdom and Canada.
 The film's original soundtrack was released on November 6, 2020, through Warner Records and features songs by Anne-Marie, Bebe Rexha, Shea Diamond, Sia, Brandy Clark, Carlie Hanson, and Tegan and Sara among others.

-Happiest Season was then released on Blu-Ray and DVD internationally by Sony Pictures Home Entertainment on March 3, 2021.
+Happiest Season was released on Blu-Ray and DVD internationally by Sony Pictures Home Entertainment on March 3, 2021.